 A native of the highly industrial south Durban area, Sven "Bobby" Peek personifies the vibrant brand of activist addressing the myriad of environmental justice issues facing South Africa in the post-apartheid era.
 Peek has worked tirelessly with local community groups to ameliorate the severe pollution problems in the south Durban region where industry and residences are side by side.
 Inhabited by working-class people, the valley is also home to two oil refineries (one of which is Africa's largest), waste water treatment works, numerous toxic waste landfill sites, an airport, a paper manufacturing plant and a multitude of chemical process industries.

-The Engen oil refinery, situated behind Peek's house, produces 60 tons of sulfur dioxide each day.
-In the South Durban area alone, more than 100 smoke stacks belch out in excess of 54 million kilograms of sulfur dioxide each year.
+The Engen oil refinery, situated behind Peek'ss house, produces 60 tons of sulfur dioxide each day.
+In the south Durban area alone, more than 100 smoke stacks belch out more than 54 million kilograms of sulfur dioxide each year.
 Meanwhile, toxic leachate runs into storm water drains and children in local schools have three times the rate of respiratory diseases as children living outside of the area.

 In 1995, President Nelson Mandela met with the community who protested at the opening of an expansion project at the Engen refinery.
 As a result, a meeting with all the stakeholders was called and the South Durban Steering Committee for Environmental Management (SDSCEM) was established, with Peek as chair.
 However, in time Peek realized the importance of communities first uniting with each other before engaging industry and government.
 He therefore convened the South Durban Community Environmental Alliance (SDCEA), which brought together the several diverse and previously racially divided residential groups.